-On April 1, 2009, we adopted new accounting guidance related to the recognition and presentation of other-than-temporary impairments.
+On April 1, 2009, we adopted new accounting guidance related to the recognition and presentation of other-thantemporary impairments.
 This accounting guidance amended the other-than-temporary impairment guidance for debt securities and modified the presentation and disclosure requirements for other-than-temporary impairment disclosures for debt and equity securities.
 This accounting guidance also amended the requirement for management to positively assert the ability and intent to hold a debt security to recovery to determine whether an other-than-temporary impairment exists and replaced this provision with the assertion that we do not intend to sell or it is not more likely than not that we will be required to sell a security prior to recovery.
-Additionally, this accounting guidance modified the presentation of other-than-temporary impairment for certain debt securities to only present the impairment loss in net income (loss) that represents the credit loss associated with the other-than-temporary impairment with the remaining impairment loss being presented in OCI.
+Additionally, this accounting guidance modified the presentation of other-thantemporary impairments for certain debt securities to only present the impairment loss in net income (loss) that represents the credit loss associated with the other-than-temporary impairment with the remaining impairment loss being presented in OCI.
 On April 1, 2009, we recorded a net cumulative effect adjustment of \$355 million to retained earnings with an offset to accumulated other comprehensive income (loss) of \$349 million related to the adoption of this new accounting guidance.
 The following summarizes the components for the cumulative effect adjustment:

-Accumulated other

-comprehensive Tot al stockholders'

-(Amounts in millions) inco ne (loss) Retained earnings equity
+(Amounts in millions) Accumulated other comprehensive income (loss) Retained earnings Total stockholders' equity

-Investment securities \$ (588) \$ 588 \$
+Investment securities \$(588) \$ 588 \$

 Adjustment to DAC 33 (26) 7

 Adjustment to PVFP 9 (7) 2

-Adjustment to sales inducements 5 (5)
+Adjustment to sales inducements Adjustment to certain benefit 5 (5)

-Adjustment to certain benefit reserves 1 1
+reserves 1 1

 Provision for income taxes 192 (196) (4)

-Net cumulative effect adjustment \$ (349) \$ 355 \$ 6
+Net cumulative effect adjustment \$(349) \$ 355 \$ 6